The Anatomical Position

 However, rather that using the anatomical position as the reference, we can use any one of the positions stated above as a reference.
 (Or clearly define the position we are using as a reference.)

 The more we define other reference positions, the more we can use these positions as points of study, saying which muscles can and cannot activate.
-(Or which anatomy trains, or myofascial meridians.)
 More importantly, for yoga teachers, dancers, martial artists, everyday people, these positions can help them become more familiar with their bodies.
-They don't have to be a neuroscientist (or brain surgeon) to figure out how everything refers back to the anatomical position.
+They don't have to be a neuroscientist (or a brain surgeon) to figure out how everything refers back to the anatomical position.

 While I focused on leg positions as new anatomical reference positions for people who are operating their body from the inside, something similar could be done with the arms.